brodieG/r2c/README.md

 [23]: https://cran.r-project.org/package=RcppRoll
 [24]: https://cran.r-project.org/web/packages/runner/index.html
 [25]: https://cran.r-project.org/web/packages/roll/readme/README.html
+[26]: extra/benchmarks/benchmarks-public.html#group-data
+[27]: extra/benchmarks/benchmarks-public.html#window-data

 [^3]: My limited experience with `{FastR}`is that it is astonishing, but also frustrating.
-What it does is amazing, but the compatibility limitations are real (e.g.  with the current version neither {`data.table`} nor {`ggplot2`}
-  install out of the box, and more), and performance is volatile (e.g. package installation and some other tasks are painfully slow, some expressions will hiccup after the initial warm-up).
+What it does is amazing, but the compatibility limitations are real (e.g.  with the current (c.a.
+Summer 2022) version neither `{data.table}` nor `{ggplot2}` install out of the box, and more), and performance is volatile (e.g. package installation and some other tasks are painfully slow, some expressions will hiccup after the initial warm-up).
 At this point it does not seem like a viable drop-in replacement to R.  It likely excels at running scalar operations in loops and similar, something that R itself struggles at.
 [^6]: The first compilation can be quite slow as it requires loading the compiler, etc.  Subsequent compilations run in tenths of seconds.
 [^10]: E.g. don't expect S3 dispatch to work if you define `mean.numeric`,
   although why one would do that for functions covered by `{r2c}` is unclear.
-[^11]: Pre-grouping in this case means primarily computing group-offsets in data already sorted by group.
-Depending on the data, sorting and grouping can be a significant part of the computational cost, although it is similar for all all implementations tested here.  `{r2c}`, `{data.table}`, `{collapse}` all use radix sort, although `{collapse}` also has a hash-based grouping algorithm that is particularly effective for integer groups in which the grouped result fits in CPU cache.
-Benchmarking the grouping is out of scope of this document for the time being, but it is an important part of group statistic computation.
 [^13]: The "segment tree" algorithm will have better precision than the "on-line" algorithm, and while it is slower than the "on-line" algorithm (see the [`{roll}` README][25] for an explanation), it will begin to outperform